alexvcasillas/cratebox/README.md

 # Getting Started

-To get started with **CrateBox** first of all you need to import the dependency into your project plus the typings dependency for your models.
+To get started with **Cratebox** first of all you need to import the dependency into your project plus the typings dependency for your models.

 ```
 import { cratebox, types } from 'cratebox`